-Anyone who takes a Barbary sheep, bighorn sheep, deer, elk, ibex, oryx, pronghorn antelope or turkey must transport from the field the edible portions for human consumption.
-The edible portions of game animals include all four quarters, backstraps, tenderloins and the neck meat.
-Hunters are not required to remove the rib cage or organs of game mammals from the field.
-The edible portions of turkey include the breast, legs and thigh meat.
+Anyone who takes a Barbary sheep, bighorn sheep, deer, elk, ibex, oryx, pronghorn or turkey must transport from the field the edible portions for human consumption.
 Anyone who wounds or may have wounded any big-game species must go to the place where the animal sustained the wound or may have sustained the wound and make a reasonable attempt to track and kill the animal.
 This requirement does not authorize trespass on private land.
 Call 1-800-432-4263 for assistance recovering a wounded animal which enters private land.
 Waste of game may be a felony violation.

 Proof of Sex

 Hunters must keep proof of sex with all game species (except javelina) until the game has been transported where it will be consumed or stored.
 The antlers or horns must remain attached to the skull or skull plate of all male Barbary sheep, bighorn sheep, deer, elk, ibex, oryx or pronghorn.
 Immature males must be accompanied by the scalp and both ears.
 Female must be accompanied by either the scalp and both ears or the external genitalia naturally attached to one quarter.
 The external genitalia of any bear or cougar must remain naturally attached to the hide and be readily visible until the hide has been inspected and pelt tagged by a NMDGF representative.
 The beard must remain with the carcass when the bag limit is a bearded turkey.